kennethlove/django-admin-action-hero/README.md

     ]
 ```

-Your `MyAdmin` class now has a custom admin action called "my_custom_action"
+Your `MyAdmin` class now has a custom admin action called "my_custom_action" that
-that executes `my_admin_function` for each selected item.
-You can select the
+executes `my_admin_function` for each selected item.
+You can select the items in
-items in the Django admin interface and run the action from the actions
+the Django admin interface and run the action from the "actions" dropdown.
-dropdown.